“Why don't I just ask ChatGPT about the German market?”

 The price of ChatGPT Pro isn't the cost.
 The cost is the time your team spends turning chat responses into something usable: fact-checking claims, finding sources, building spreadsheets, structuring a strategy, formatting it for the board, and doing it again for the next country.

-At fully loaded executive time, those 80 hours cost more than a NoordSight Go-to-Market report - and the report arrives in 24 hours, ready to execute, with every claim sourced.
+At fully loaded executive time, those 80 hours cost more than a NoordSight Go-to-Market report, and the report arrives in 24 hours, ready to execute, with every claim sourced and an analyst's signature on it.

 Ready to see the difference?